stijnvanhoey/hydropy/README.md

 ![Selected storms](./data/storms.png)

-A more extended tutorial/introduction is provided in a ipython notebook.
-See the output at http://nbviewer.ipython.org/github/stijnvanhoey/hydropy/blob/master/hydropy_tutorial.ipynb
+A more extended tutorial/introduction is provided in a ipython notebook: [hydropy_tutorial.ipynb](https://github.com/stijnvanhoey/hydropy/blob/master/hydropy_tutorial.ipynb)

 We acknowledge the Flemish Environmental Agency (VMM) for the data used in the tutorial.
 It can be downloaded from http://www.waterinfo.be/.